FundingCircle/jackdaw/examples/user-region/README.md

 The `dev/system.clj` file contains functions to start, stop, and reset the app.
 These are required by the `user` namespace for interactive development and should not be invoked directly.

-The `user_regionn/core.clj` file describes the app and topology.
+The `user_region.clj` file describes the app and topology.
 The app reads from a Kafka topic called 'user-region', computes the number of users per region, and writes the counts to a topic called  'region-user-count'.